sfyip/STM32F103_MSD_BOOTLOADER/README.md

 6. The bootloader jumps to Appcode.
 LED (PC13) blinks.

 #### Added AES256-CTR Encryption:
-For more detail, please see the hex-crypt folder.
+For more detail, please see the tools/hex-crypt folder.

+#### Added CRC32 Checksum:
+1. In btldr_config.h, set BTLDR_ACT_CksNotVld to 1.
+2. Use Keli to build the project, the bootloader size should be under 16KB (STM32_MSD_BTLDR_CRC32.hex).
+3. Execute add_crc32.bat to generate the new hex file (CRC checksum at placed at last sector page).